HurtubiseJ/cs338/basicauth.md

 A picture of this communication can be seen below.

-![First request wireshark communication] (./Screenshot 2025-09-23 at 12.52.41 PM.png "First request wireshark")
+![First request wireshark communication] (Screenshot 2025-09-23 at 12.52.41 PM.png "First request wireshark")

 ## What this means
 Our client tried to access the endpoint /basicauth/.
 This endpoint requires the user to authenticated.